Medium is an open platform that exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

 - Don’t use deception to generate revenue or traffic

-- If you have received compensation, free goods/services or anything of value in connection with the topic of a post, you must make this clear
+- If you have received free goods or services, or anything of value in connection with the topic of a post, you must make this clear

 Ads, Promotions, and Marketing

 - Third-party advertising and sponsorships are not allowed.
-You may not advertise or promote third-party products, services, or brands through Medium posts, publications, or letters.
+While you may promote your own business, you may not advertise or promote third-party products, services, or brands through Medium posts, publications, or letters.
 This includes images that indicate brand sponsorship in a post or letter, or as part of a publication name or logo.

 - Images functioning as third-party ads are not allowed.
 Inline images or embeds that link out and function as banner ads for third-party brands are not allowed.

-- You must disclose affiliate links or payment for a post.
+- You must disclose affiliate links.
 Affiliate links, such as link out to Amazon with your code, or any other link out where you will receive a commission or other value, are allowed in posts.
 But, you must disclose somewhere in the post that it includes affiliate links.
 If you have received payment, goods or services, or something else of value in exchange for writing a post, you must still disclose this fact in writing within your post (as per FTC Rules and Guides).

-- Embeds that directly collect data through form fields are not allowed.
-This includes embeds that facilitate the submission of email addresses and other personally identifying information through forms and the submission of credit card information.
-If you want to collect information from your readers, you will need to link out from your post on Medium to a form hosted elsewhere that makes it clear to a user that they are no longer in the Medium network
+- Embeds directly collecting data through Medium form fields, comments or other onsite means are not allowed.
+This includes embeds that facilitate the submission of email addresses, credit card information or other personal information.
+If you want to collect information from your readers, you will need to follow these requirements:

 Cryptocurrency Accounts, Posts, and Publications